- Historic water rights

 - Lower Bowns generally produces excellent fishing for rainbow trout.
 Fingerling-size rainbow trout are stocked each year and grow to catchable-size after spending one summer in the reservoir.
 Rainbows range in size up to about 2 pounds.
 An occasional brook tout or cutthroat trout can be caught after migrating into the reservoir from upstream.

-- Significant brook and cutthroat do thrive, however, in Oak Creek Reservoir.
+- Significant Utah brook and cutthroat do thrive, however, in Oak Creek Reservoir.

-- The ranch is located in one of the most picturesque regions in the West and is virtually surrounded by hundreds of thousands of acres of public lands that when combined make up one of the largest publicly managed land masses in the lower 48 states.
+- This Utah ranch is located in one of the most picturesque regions in the West and is virtually surrounded by hundreds of thousands of acres of public lands that when combined make up one of the largest publicly managed land masses in the lower 48 states.

 - Besides the adjoining Capitol Reef National Park, the Henry Mountains, and the surrounding Dixie National Forest and BLM lands, there are three additional National Parks in close proximity, including Capitol Reef, Bryce Canyon, Canyonlands and Arches.

 - Lake Powell and the Glen Canyon National Recreation Area are just south of the headquarters and adjoin the BLM grazing allotment.